 Favourite detail: Our cartographer is largely untroubled by the rules of perspective drawing and proportion.
 Hence, the map is peppered with oddities, like the house-sized cattle in the 'bolle bayting' ring, shown above on Bankside.
 Also, those squiggle-filled rectangles: they're pike farms, apparently.

 John Rocque Map, 1746

 John Rocque gave us the first detailed map of London.
 His 1746 map includes every named court and alleyway.
 It shows a much smaller city, with areas like Bloomsbury, Marylebone and most of Southwark largely undeveloped.
-The best version online is presented by Motco.
-The navigation is a little clunky, but you can zoom in to a resolution where street names are clear.

 Favourite detail: a pair of intriguing neighbours in Shoreditch: 'Mr Witanoom's Vinegar Yard' and the 'Holy-Well Mount' (recently excavated, next to the Pizza Express).